YieldingData/PowerPack/FEATURES.md

 - Overvoltage/undervoltage protection for harsh environments

 ### 🌐 Advanced Interfaces
+- ~~Wireless control via ESP32 Bluetooth or Wi-Fi~~ ❌  *(Not included)*
+  To conserve power, PowerPack does not include any always-on wireless interfaces.
+All communication is handled through I²C by the connected device (e.g. SBC).

-- Wireless control via ESP32 Bluetooth or Wi-Fi
+- ~~Wireless control via ESP32 Bluetooth or Wi-Fi~~ ❌ *(Not planned)*
-- OTA firmware updates for ESP32 version
+  PowerPack avoids always-on radios to preserve battery life.
+All monitoring is done via I²C, allowing the connected device (e.g. Raspberry Pi) to handle higher-level logic and interfaces.

-- Web UI for battery and power stats
+- ~~Web UI for battery and power stats~~ ❌ *(Not needed)*

-### 🖥️ UI & Visualization
-- E-paper screen or RGB LED matrix integration
-- Minimal UI for monitoring battery and state without SBC
-- Startup animation or logo screen
+  UI and stats are delegated to the SBC side via I²C integration.

 ---